wasmerio/wasmer-js/packages/wasi/README.md

 });
 ```

-And returns a Wasi Instance:
+And returns a WASI Instance:

 ```
-console.log(myWasiInstance);
+console.log(myWASIInstance);
 /*

 Would Output: